Blog >

 What changed

-So content that waits politely to be discovered gets skipped.
-Ideas that only exist in one format die in one format.
+Content that waits politely to be discovered gets skipped.
+As painful as it is, ideas that only exist in one format die in one format.

-Today, your content needs more surface area.
+Today, your content needs more distribution.
 If it doesn’t show up across feeds, conversations, tools, and channels, it doesn’t exist.
 No matter how good it is.

 How to put this into practice

-• Start with one sharp idea, not a format.
+• Start with one idea.
 The same core insight should show up in social feeds, sales conversations, AI answers, newsletters, internal decks, and long-form content.

 Example: how this already plays out

-Customer Stories on the website and Customer Stories playlist on YouTube: the same narrative repackaged into smaller clips, highlights, and product use cases.
+Their Customer Stories on the website and Customer Stories playlist on YouTube are essentially the same narrative repackaged into different formats.

 TREND 6: Omnichannel is one POV everywhere